kubernetes-client/c/README.md

 ## Multi-threaded Usage

-If the C client library is used in multi-threaded program, the following 2 actions must be taken:
+If the C client library is used in multi-threaded program, the following 2 actions are required:

 1. After the program starts up, main thread must call the function ```apiClient_setupGlobalEnv()``` before any worker thread is created.